wargabasdat/Seleksi-2021-Tugas-1/README.md

 </h2>

 ## Data
-This project scrapes listings from Airbnb's Unique Stays Collection
+The data are listings from Airbnb's Unique Stays Collection.

 ## DBMS
 The DBMS used to store the data is MongoDB Atlas, MongoDB's cloud database.
-It's an Open-Core NoSQL Document Database which is suitable for semi-structured data like json.
+It's an Open-Core NoSQL Document Database which is suitable for semi-structured data such as json.
 Cloud database is relatively safer and MongoDB is simple and free to use.

 ## Program Specification
 Language: Python version 3.8

+## Configuration
+1. Add IP Address to IP Access List in MongoDB Atlas (can only be done by the author of this code).
+2. Create ```config.py``` in src to store database's password in ```db_pass``` variable.

 ## How to Use
-1. Add IP Address to IP Access List in MongoDB Atlas (can only be done by the author of this code)
+1. Set up configurations.
-2. Open terminal
+2. Open terminal.
-3. Go to Data Scraping/src directory
+3. Go to Data Scraping/src directory.
-4. Run program
+4. Run program with ```python3 scrape.py``` command.
-    ```bash
-    python3 scrape.py
-    ```

 ## JSON Structure
 ```